Published 4th June 2017

 Need help knowing how much magnesium is in your horse's feed?
 Talk to us at firstname.lastname@example.org or call 01453 836974

 Not sure why a lot supplementary magnesium could be detrimental to your horse?
-Click here to read about the difference between calming and sedation.
+Read all of our magnesium resources.